 The Stansport Cast Iron 6 Piece Cookware Set gives you the best quality and variety for its price.
 This set has six different types of cookware, including a lid lifter and hot handle holder for safety.

-If you don't plan to do much outdoor cooking, you might settle for one type of cast iron, like a standalone Dutch oven or pie iron.
+If you don't plan to do much outdoor cooking, you might settle for one type, like a standalone Dutch oven or pie iron.
 However, the Stansport set is versatile and allows you to cook multiple dishes with one set

 What's So Great About Cast Iron Cookware?

-Cast iron is extremely sturdy and long-lasting.
-With proper care, cast iron skillets can last your entire lifetime!
+It's extremely sturdy and long-lasting.
+With proper care, they can last your entire lifetime!

 Unaffected by heat and warp-resistant, cast iron is ideal for cooking.
 It can withstand high temperatures and retains heat very well.
-Cast iron skillets do take time to heat up, but once they're hot, the heat stays.
+Skillets do take time to heat up, but once they're hot, the heat stays.

-There are several reasons to get a cast iron skillet, from the fact that it can help you consume more iron, to the need for less oil when using cast iron.
+There are several reasons to get one, from the fact that it can help you consume more iron, to the need for less oil when using cast iron.

 What Kind of Cookware Do I Need for Camping?